 Every city on Earth is different - a fact which is apparent whether you're an experienced globetrotter or if you're leaving your hometown for the first time, and when driving in Dublin, it's important to be prepared.
-Make sure you have a firm grasp on local Irish driving rules and regulations; check out our basic tips for driving in Ireland for general information before embarking on your trip to the Emerald Isle.
+Make sure you have a firm grasp on local Irish driving rules and regulations.

 Dublin sometimes has a reputation of being a hectic place to drive, but this is largely due to the unfamiliarity of driving on the opposite side of the road.
 If you have experience driving in busy cities in the United States or Canada, touring Dublin by car will be no sweat once you get the hang of driving on the left side of the road.
 Compared to Boston, New York, San Francisco, Montreal, or Quebec City, Dublin driving is an absolute piece of cake.